fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 GOL Airlines is not a SkyTeam partner but a valuable partner for SkyTeam travelers seeking to explore South America's largest country.
 Both Air France-KLM and Delta have a significant stake in the company.
 With its extensive domestic network spanning over 60 destinations, GOL provides convenient connections to Brazil's iconic landmarks, from the bustling metropolis of São Paulo to the sun-kissed beaches of Rio de Janeiro and the lush rainforests of the Amazon.

-SkyTeam passengers can seamlessly integrate GOL flights into their itineraries, enjoying seamless connections and reciprocal benefits through the SkyTeam partnership (earning and redeeming miles on GOL flights too).
+SkyTeam passengers can integrate GOL flights into their itineraries, enjoying both connections and reciprocal benefits through the SkyTeam partnership (earning and redeeming miles on GOL flights too).
 GOL's modern fleet and commitment to on-time performance ensure a comfortable and reliable travel experience.
-Explore Brazil's diverse regions, from the vibrant cultural hub of Salvador to the breathtaking Iguazu Falls, all made accessible through GOL's extensive domestic connections.

 ### 4. Discover Argentina

 Aerolíneas Argentinas, the flag carrier of Argentina, is a key partner for SkyTeam members seeking to discover the wonders of this South American gem.
 With its extensive domestic network and seamless connections to SkyTeam's global network, Aerolíneas Argentinas opens up a world of possibilities for travelers to explore Argentina's diverse landscapes, vibrant cities, and rich cultural heritage.

-From the bustling urban center of Buenos Aires to the stunning landscapes of Patagonia, the Iguazu Falls in the northeast, or the wine regions of Mendoza, the airline ensures that the beauty and diversity of Argentina are accessible to everyone.
+From the bustling urban center of Buenos Aires to the stunning landscapes of Patagonia, the Iguazu Falls in the northeast, or the wine regions of Mendoza.

-The airline also assures SkyTeam travelers of quality service, consistent with the standards they expect from the alliance.
-By flying with Aerolíneas Argentinas, SkyTeam travelers not only unlock the wonders of Argentina but also experience the warm hospitality and rich culture that the nation is renowned for.
+The airline also makes sure SkyTeam travelers of quality service, consistent with the standards they expect from the alliance: There's SkyPriority lanes in every airport, pre-departure lounges in Buenos Aires, plus fast-track and extra luggage allowance.

 ### 5. A Gateway To China